Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Introduction

 where $\pi,\pi'$ are appropriately integrable distributions and $\Gcal$ is a class of real-valued functions parameterizing the distance.
 The choice of an adequate function class $\Gcal$ whose generated IPM faithfully describes the ``right notion'' of discrepancy is not straightforward.
-One possibility is to choose $\Gcal$ based on the learning task, \textit{e.g.} by considering functions $g \in \Gcal$ that depend on the loss and the hypothesis space.
+One possibility is to choose $\Gcal$ based on the learning task, for example by considering functions $g \in \Gcal$ that depend on the loss and the hypothesis space.
 This produces \emph{task-specific} pseudo-metrics\footnote{A pseudo-metric $D$ satisfies all the axioms of a metric except (possibly) for separation.
-In other words, $D$ is symmetric $D(x,y)=D(y,x)$, non-negative $D(x,y) \geq 0$, satsifies the triangular inequality $D(x,y) \leq D(x,z)+D(z,y)$ and is such that $D(x,x)=0$ (but possibly $D(x,y)=0$ for some $x\neq y$) } between probability distributions, abreviated as $\operatorname{TaskMetric}$, and can be used, \textit{inter alia}, to obtain bounds on the generalization error of a learning task \citep{bendavid,JMLR:Reid}.
+In other words, $D$ is symmetric $D(x,y)=D(y,x)$, non-negative $D(x,y) \geq 0$, satisfies the triangular inequality $D(x,y) \leq D(x,z)+D(z,y)$ and is such that $D(x,x)=0$ (but possibly $D(x,y)=0$ for some $x\neq y$). } between probability distributions, abreviated as $\operatorname{TaskMetric}$, that can be used, \textit{inter alia}, to obtain bounds on the generalization error of a learning task \citep{bendavid,JMLR:Reid}.
 Another possibility is to rely on \emph{task-agnostic} IPM and to choose $\Gcal$ based on the prior knowledge that this class is appropriate for the task at hand.
-Notable examples of task-agnostic IPMs include the popular Maximum Mean Discrepancies (MMD) (when $\Gcal$ is the unit ball in a \emph{Reproducible Kernel Hilbert Space} (RKHS) \citep{Berlinet}) and the $1$-Wasserstein distance $W_1$ \citep{Villani} (when $\Gcal$ is the class of $1$-Lipschitz functions).
-Both are attracting increasing interest from the machine learning community due to their ability to handle the metric structure of the feature space \textit{e.g.} see \citep{cot_peyre_cutu,Muandet_2017} and references therein.
+Notable examples of task-agnostic IPMs include the popular Maximum Mean Discrepancies (MMD) (when $\Gcal$ is the unit ball in a \emph{Reproducible Kernel Hilbert Space} (RKHS), see \citealp{Berlinet}) and the $1$-Wasserstein distance $\W_1$ (when $\Gcal$ is the class of $1$-Lipschitz functions, see \citealp{Villani}).
+Both are gaining interest from the machine learning community due to their ability to handle the metric structure of the feature space (see \citealp{cot_peyre_cutu,Muandet_2017} and references therein).

-Our first contribution is to exhibit some relationships between task-specific metrics between probability distributions, MMD and Optimal Transport (OT) distances.
+Our first contribution is to exhibit some relationships between task-specific metrics between probability distributions, MMD and optimal transport (OT) distances.
 We first give necessary and sufficient conditions, on the kernel that defines the RKHS, under which the MMD can be bounded by a Wasserstein distance.
-We study in a second step the other direction, more difficult to obtain, which corresponds to finding the conditions under which the Wasserstein distance $W_p$ can be upper-bounded by an MMD with a ‘‘Hölder'' exponent, that is, informally, when:
+We study in a second step the other direction, more difficult to obtain, which corresponds to finding the conditions under which the Wasserstein distance $\W_p$ can be upper-bounded by an MMD with a ‘‘Hölder'' exponent, that is when